bitonic-cjp/lightning-rfc/12-payment-protocol.md

 # Messaging layer

 On top of the encryption layer, a messaging layer is applied.
-This messaging layer is identical to BOLT1, with the exception of the set of message types.
-The following message groups are defined instead of the ones listed in BOLT1:
+This messaging layer is identical to [BOLT #1](01-messaging.md), with the exception of the set of message types.
+The following message groups are defined instead of the ones listed in [BOLT #1](01-messaging.md):
 * Setup & Control (types `0`-`31`):
-  identical to the message types in BOLT1.
+  identical to the message types in [BOLT #1](01-messaging.md).
 * Identification & Authentication (types `32768`-`33023`):
   messages related to identification and authentication (described below)